 Home door security is the most effective way to protect your home from burglar break-ins.
-The doors that provide entry points to your home should be made burglar proof to prevent break-ins.
+The doors that provide entry points to your home should be made burglar-proof to prevent break-ins.

-- You should consider installing a dual locking system on your front door.
+You should consider installing a dual locking system on your front door.
 The dual locking system has a main lock and a deadbolt for additional protection.

-- It is important to invest in a front door that is made up of superior wood, fiber glass or metal.
+It is important to invest in a front door that is made up of superior wood, fiberglass, or metal.

-- Sliding doors usually used for the patio, are an easy target for break-ins because they can be removed from their frame or lifted off their track even if the doors are latched.
+Sliding doors, usually used for the patio, are an easy target for break-ins because they can be removed from their frame or lifted off their track even if the doors are latched.

 Place a screw in the track or install additional bolts on your doors.
 Place a strong steel rod or a wooden log into the back groove of the sliding door track.
 The rod stops the door from sliding back and opening.

-- Protect your sliding door with foot locks that have metal rods which extend into the track creating a deadbolt.
+Protect your sliding door with foot locks that have metal rods which extend into the track creating a deadbolt.
 This prevents the door from being opened or lifted.

-- Make sure that the glass used in the doors is made of tempered safety glass which is four times stronger than the regular glass.
+Make sure the glass used in the doors is made of tempered safety glass, which is four times stronger than the regular glass.
 You should consider covering the glass panels on your door with polycarbonate panels, which are very tough to break.